If you're coming to Hot Water Beach, you need to know ...

 will allow you to bring the cooler ocean water to keep you from

 scalding your feet (or whatever else you put in your spa!-)

 Camera!
 If you arrive in our winter, it will be cool but the water can be HOT!

 Despite Kiwis' love of their dogs, please plan on NOT bringing your dog here.
 They are not prohibited but dogs MUST be on a lead and you'll have to "police" any mess.

 If you're planning on staying at Hot Water Beach, be advised that there is NO camping on the beach.
 However, there is ...
 Auntie Dawns Place!

-CAUTION: Despite the volunteer lifeguards, Hot Water Beach's rip tides that have claimed several unwary visitors.
+WARNING: Despite the volunteer lifeguards (only at the height of the season), Hot Water Beach's rip tides have claimed many unwary visitors.
 Know how to swim in rip tides before you venture into the ocean!

 How to get here?